t2trg/t2trg-iot-edge-computing/background-draft/draft-defoy-t2trg-iot-edge-computing-background.md

 Edge cloud applications:
 : EFS-hosted services include analytics obtained from IoT gateways (e.g., LORA or eNodeB gateways), context information services from RATs, transport (fronthaul and backhaul) and core networks.
 EFS-hosted functions include network performance acceleration functions, virtualized C-RAN functions for access nodes and possible end user devices.

-## FLAME

-The FLAME project ({{FLAME}}) aims to improve performance of interactive media systems while keeping infrastructure costs low.

-It builds over virtualization technologies such as XOS, OpenStack and ONOS/ODL to offer a programmable media service platform.

-FLAME leverages IP-over-ICN technology developed through earlier projects including POINT ({{POINT}}).

-Computing devices:
-: The FLAME platform provides a service layer on top of an infrastructure platform, which can include cloud servers as well as computing devices collocated with WiFi access points.

-Service platform:
-: The FLAME platform can be seen as an "edge + cloud" computing platform with a use case focus on media dissemination, although the basic platform can be suitable for micro-services in general.
-The computing platform is comprised of: computing devices, an infrastructure platform (XOS, OpenStack, ONOS/ODL), NFV-MANO components (orchestrator, virtual infrastructure manager) and FLAME platform core services (PCE, network access point, surrogate manager).

-Edge cloud applications:
-: IoT use cases include public safety, such as supporting body-worn camera for police and social workers.
-As opposed to other multi-media applications that are also envisioned (pre-processing, user reporting, curation...), where a typical goal is to curate content early at the edge, to reduce expected high data volume, public safety use cases are typically about implementing triggers at the edge: everything needs to be kept anyway, to be available in case of an audit.
-Content is stored offline during off peak-hours delivery.
-For privacy and data volume concerns, triggers for, e.g., alerting police, cannot be performed in the cloud and should be performed as close to the data source as possible.